 On November 26, 2010, the Corporation announced that the French aircraft manufacturer Dassault Aviation ("Dassault") has awarded its Landing Gear Product Line operations a contract to provide the landing gear for a new business jet program.
-Under the terms of the agreement, Héroux-Devtek will design, develop, fabricate, assemble, qualify and participate in the certification of the landing gear and actuation system for the new aircraft.
+Under the terms of the agreement, Héroux-Devtek designs, develops, fabricates, assembles, qualifies and participates in the certification of the landing gear and actuation system for the new aircraft.
 This life-cycle mandate also includes the provision of spare parts.

 On February 8, 2011, the Corporation announced that it was awarded a seven-year contract by Bombardier Aerospace to manufacture structural detail components that encompass Bombardier's entire portfolio of commercial and business aircraft, including new programs such as the CSeries aircraft and Learjet 85 business jet.
-Under the terms of the agreement, Héroux-Devtek will fabricate, assemble and deliver over 300 structural detail components such as wing spars, wing ribs, fuselage frames and other complex structural components.
+Under the terms of the agreement, Héroux-Devtek fabricates, assembles and delivers over 300 structural detail components such as wing spars, wing ribs, fuselage frames and other complex structural components.
 At anticipated aircraft production rates, Héroux-Devtek estimates the value of this contract at over \$175 million.
+This contract was part of the Aerostructure Product Line which, as described elsewhere in this annual information form, was sold to PCC on August 31, 2012.

 On March 15, 2011, the Corporation announced that it has concluded with its syndicate of lenders the increase of its credit facilities from \$125 million to \$150 million.
 The facilities could be increased by an additional amount of \$75 million subject to lenders' consent.
-These facilities will be used for working capital, capital expenditures and other general corporate purposes of the Corporation and are secured by all assets of the Corporation and subject to certain restrictive covenants and corporate guarantees.
+These facilities are used for working capital, capital expenditures and other general corporate purposes of the Corporation and are secured by all assets of the Corporation and subject to certain restrictive covenants and corporate guarantees.
 The facilities mature on March 15, 2016.

 On March 31, 2011, the Corporation announced that its Landing Gear Product Line operations have been awarded several contracts to manufacture components and assemblies for commercial and military aircraft.
 The Corporation estimates the value of the various contracts at approximately \$35 million.
 First, the Boeing Company awarded a contract to provide actuator assemblies supporting the B-777 program.
-Under the terms of the contract, Héroux-Devtek will manufacture, assemble, test and deliver the landing gear retract actuators for new aircraft production and spare parts requirements.
+Under the terms of the contract, Héroux-Devtek manufactures, assembles, tests and delivers the landing gear retract actuators for new aircraft production and spare parts requirements.
 Second, Heroux-Devtek received orders to fabricate landing gear components for various military aircraft programs.
 These orders, essentially from the U.S. Air Force and U.S. Navy, are mainly for the F-15, F-16 and P-3 aircraft.
-Deliveries will begin in fiscal year 2012 and will be spread over a four-year period.
+Deliveries begun in fiscal year 2012 and are spread over a four-year period.